urg/urg/content/projects/truveal/index.md

 ## Company Intro:

-[Truveal](https://truveal.com) is a concept that I have wanted to built.
-I believe there is a lack of trust by consumers about online reviews: both with regards to companies creating or purchase fake reviews and with regards to review sites having a conflict of interest as their customers are the companies being reviewed.
+[Truveal](https://truveal.com) is based on the lack of trust by consumers for online reviews: both with regards to companies creating or purchase fake reviews as well as review sites having a conflict of interest as their customers are the companies being reviewed.
 Finally, there is a unintended situation were people write poor reviews as a alternative to contacting customer support in order to get a faster & better resolution to their problems.

-My solution incorporates a point based system to ensure an online identity is old enough before being able to review companies.
-It also is free for companies to use and so avoids any potential conflict of interest.
+My solution incorporates a point based system to ensure an online identity is an actual person before being able to review companies.
+Truveal is free to use for companies and so avoids any potential conflict of interest.
 Additionally, trust is a strong foundation of the platform and all reviews are kept (although potentially not used to score) unless there is a legal requirement to delete them.
 Monetisation is via a mediation system for poor reviews, which in effect acts as a tool to allow customer support requests to be actioned prior to a poor review being published.

 ## Team Composition & My Role: